Here’s Why You Need to Take Better Care of Your Pelvic Floor

-Whether you've heard of 'pelvic floor' or not, this all-important group of muscles, tissues, and ligaments, works extra hard during pregnancy.
+Your pelvic floor is an all-important group of muscles, tissues, and ligaments that works extra hard during pregnancy.
 Here's why you need to show your pelvic floor some love, and how to go about it.

 What is the pelvic floor?

 The pelvic floor is located at the base of the female urogenital system.
 It’s designed to support the vagina, rectum, uterus, and bladder, helping to maintain urinary and fecal continence, and enabling strong, orgasmic response.

 “Think of the pelvic floor like a hammock, it keeps everything in, and where it should be,” says Heather Bartos, MD, an OB-GYN in Cross Roads, Texas.
 “It’s a very complex body of muscles.
 When it fails, (think too much tension like a neck sprain) or, becomes too lax, pelvic floor dysfunction can cause painful sex, or hernias.”